mariuscaptari/value-discrepancy-state-counts/README.md

 - `method` is one of the following implemented exploration methods: `e-greedy`, `ez-greedy`, `boltzmann`, `noisy`, `vpd`, `simhash`, `vpd_sim_hash`
 - `iteration` refers to the numbered seed run (e.g., 0, 1, 2, ...)

-Additionaly, the `job_atari_exploration.sh` script provides a quick qay to get a summary of the current training progress for each of the Atari games.
+Additionaly, the `job_atari_exploration.sh` script provides a quick way to get a summary of the current training progress for each of the Atari games.

 ## Plot the results

-Two sepparate notebooks can be found in the `dopamine/colab` directory containing code to generate plots for vizualizing learning performance, as well as exploratory behaviour.
+Two sepparate notebooks can be found in the `dopamine/colab` directory containing code to generate plots for vizualizing learning curves, as well as exploratory behaviour.

 ## References